dongxiansuixin/ue-gameplay-work-balancer/README.md

 [![Product Name Screen Shot][product-screenshot]](/)

-Gameplay Work Balancer (GWB) is an Unreal Engine plugin that allows you to define a time budget and schedule units of work that need to be done.
+Gameplay Work Balancer (GWB) is an Unreal Engine plugin that allows you to define a time budget and schedule units of work that need to be performed.
 The balancer will spread the work (time slice it) across multiple frames so that your game does not exceed it's intended frame budget and maintains a stable frame rate (FPS).

 ### Why do I need this?